Average Rent Prices in Baltimore

 What's the most common mistake people make with rent prices in Baltimore?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Baltimore where prices are already elevated.
+This applies in any market, but it's especially costly in Baltimore where even small mistakes can erode the savings you'd otherwise enjoy.

 Is the Maryland state average different from Baltimore's?

-Maryland's state average for rent prices is $2,460, which is lower than Baltimore's average of $2,534.
-This means Baltimore is on the pricier side even within its own state.
+Maryland's state average for rent prices is $1,705, which is actually higher than Baltimore's $1,331.
+Baltimore is one of the more affordable cities within Maryland for this category.

 How does Baltimore compare to other northeast cities?

-Among northeastern cities in our database, Baltimore ranks on the higher end for rent prices.
+Among northeastern cities in our database, Baltimore ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Columbia and Washington.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Baltimore?